'Effortlessly chic' Meghan Markle named People's best dressed woman

 “She looked great this year.
 She really sticks to her own aesthetic.
 She certainly does what she wants,” Lavinthal said.

-People’s 23-page style issue arrives on U.S. newsstands on Friday.
+People's 23-page style feature in this week's magazine arrives on U.S. newsstands on Friday. here

-Reporting by Jill Serjeant; Editing by Robert Birsel
+Reporting by Jill Serjeant; Editing by Robert Birsel and Frances Kerry